wdreames/hive_board_game_ai/README.md

 William Reames\
 December 2nd, 2022

-This is the capstone for my BS in Computer Science degree from Christopher Newport University.
+This program allows a player to play the game, *Hive*, against an AI developed using a minimax algorithm.
+The player has options to play against another player, a random AI, an easy AI, a medium AI, or a hard AI.
+Instructions detailing how to install and play the game can be found below.

-The goal of this project was to create an AI for the board game, *Hive*.
-More information about the board game can be found [here](https://boardgamegeek.com/boardgame/2655/hive)
+More information about Hive can be found [here](https://boardgamegeek.com/boardgame/2655/hive).

 ## Installation Prerequisites:
 2. Install Python (https://www.python.org/downloads/)